-Raj leftovers: a collection of palaces, churches, office buildings, and commercial and residential buildings that haven't changed much since Jawaharlal Nehru took charge of India from a graceful and probably grateful Lord Mountbatten.
+Here's a collection of palaces, churches, office buildings, and commercial and residential buildings that haven't changed since Jawaharlal Nehru took charge of India from a graceful and probably grateful Lord Mountbatten.

 The famous Lucknow Residency, left in ruins after the Mutiny.
-Henry Lawrence is buried nearby (see British Epitaphs).
-The grounds now are a park, well tended and used, though no longer the hallowed ground they were during British times.
+Henry Lawrence is buried nearby.
+The grounds are now a park, well tended and used, though no longer the hallowed ground they were during British times.

 The Nizam of Hyderabad did not appreciate his subservience to the British, who loaded him with titles but kept a garrison nearby.
 They also stationed a Resident in town.
 Here, one of the gates to the Residency, now a girl's school.
 There's a ruined British cemetery out back.